A solid hard product and exceptional ground service position Thai Airways First Class as one for the bucket list.

 The seat converts to a fully lie-flat bed.
 I decided to test it out for a short nap after the first meal service.

-Before long, it was time for our descent into Bangkok.
+Before long, it was time for our descent into Bangkok, one of my favourite cities to explore.
 I arrived relaxed and refreshed from my journey, if not suffering slightly from a food coma.

 Thai Airways offers an incredible on the ground service for First Class passengers.
 This includes a security fast track, a “buggy” ride to and from the gate and the lounge, and the chance to experience a complimentary one hour massage at the Royal Orchid Spa if transitting.